-A film permit is always required in the Flanders Region in the case of a professional shooting or recording in public areas, regardless the size of the crew or the impact of the production on the area.
+A film permit is always required in the Flanders Region when filming footage for professional purposes or recording in public areas, regardless the size of the crew or the impact of the production on the area.

 Filming in public areas

-Film permits are issued by the regional city or municipal departments.
+Film permits for public areas are issued by the regional city or municipal departments.
 Depending on the size of the crew, the impact on the local traffic and the required logistic support, the processing of the application takes from a couple of days up to a couple of weeks.

 The Flanders Region currently counts five local film offices situated in the region’s key cities: Antwerp, Bruges, Ghent, Leuven and Ostend.
 These offices offer support and introductions to film crews and issue film permits within their city boundaries.

 The Agency for Nature & Forests, which handles a large number of nature reserves, forests and parks in the Flanders Region also has its own film office issuing film permits and making risk assessments for film and photo shoots in its locations.

 In cities and towns that do not have a specific film office, permits are usually issued by the tourism department or the town clerk.
 For more information on film permit procedures within the Flanders Region, please get in touch with the Screen Flanders film commission.